ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     If this is `Timers`: costs are updated according to in-code timers.

 * ``algo.costs_heuristic_particles_wt`` (`float`) optional
-    If running on GPU, the particle weight is set to a value determined from single-GPU tests on Summit, depending on the choice of solver (FDTD or PSATD) and order of the particle shape.
+    Particle weight factor used in `Heuristic` strategy for costs update; if running on GPU, the particle weight is set to a value determined from single-GPU tests on Summit, depending on the choice of solver (FDTD or PSATD) and order of the particle shape.
     If running on CPU, the default value is `0.9`.

 * ``algo.costs_heuristic_cells_wt`` (`float`) optional
-    If running on GPU, the cell weight is set to a value determined from single-GPU tests on Summit, depending on the choice of solver (FDTD or PSATD) and order of the particle shape.
+    Cell weight factor used in `Heuristic` strategy for costs update; if running on GPU, the cell weight is set to a value determined from single-GPU tests on Summit, depending on the choice of solver (FDTD or PSATD) and order of the particle shape.
     If running on CPU, the default value is `0.1`.